conversationai/perspectiveapi/model_cards/English/toxicity.md

 #### Human-assisted moderation
 Make moderation easier with an ML assisted tool that helps prioritize comments for moderation, and create custom tasks for automated actions.
+&nbsp;

 #### Author feedback
 Assist authors in real-time when their comments might violate your community guidelines or be may be perceived as “Toxic” to the conversation.
 Use simple feedback tools when the assistant gets it wrong.
+&nbsp;

 #### Read better comments
 Organize comments on topics that are often difficult to discuss online.
 Build new tools that help people explore the conversation.
+&nbsp;

 ## Uses to avoid

 #### Fully automated moderation
 Make moderation easier with an ML assisted tool that helps prioritize comments for moderation, and create custom tasks for automated actions.
+&nbsp;

 #### Character judgement
 This model only helps detect Toxicity in what a person said, and is not intended to detect anything about the individual who said it.
+&nbsp;